 Biting insects & mosquitoes can spread diseases such as Malaria, Yellow fever, Dengue fever, Japanese Encephalitis and West Nile Virus.
-There are a range of malaria tablets available to help treat and prevent Malaria.
-There are also other simple, essential precautions that you can take to avoid being bitten, which reduces the risk of you picking up a deadly disease.
+There are a range of malaria tablets available to help treat and prevent Malaria but there are some simple, essential precautions that you can take to avoid getting insect and mosquito bites, which reduces the risk of you picking up a deadly disease.

 - KNOCK DOWN PRODUCTS: Use mosquito and insect killing or "knock down" products in the bedroom.
 Regular use of these products is necessary so that the product comes into contact with any new insects that enter the room.